U.S. Route 62 in Texas: South Plains

 US 62/180 reenters Texas from New Mexico between Hobbs and Seminole.
 US 62 ends its overlap with US 180 in Seminole and begins an overlap with U.S. Route 385.
 The two highways run north-northeast through the towns of Seagraves and Wellman before entering Brownfield.
 In Brownfield, US 62 has a short overlap with U.S. Route 380 and State Highway 137 and begins an overlap with U.S. Route 82.
 US 385 leaves the concurrency in the northern part of the town.
 US 62/82 run through the towns of Meadow and Ropesville before entering metro Lubbock and the town of Wolfforth.
 The highway bypasses the town as a freeway and enters Lubbock near the 82nd Street exit.
 US 62/82 becomes a divided highway between 82nd Street and Spur 327 before becoming a freeway again, which is known locally as the Marsha Sharp Freeway.
 US 62 runs along the Marsha Sharp Freeway through a heavily developed area of southwest Lubbock before leaving US 82 at State Highway 114.
 US 62/SH 114 run through the heart of the city on 19th Street before becoming Idalou Road at Martin Luther King, Jr. Boulevard.
 The highway rejoins US 82 near the East Loop 289 interchange.
 The highways run northeast out of the city before turning in a predominantly east direction in Idalou.

 US 62 leaves US 82/SH 114 in Ralls before beginning a concurrency with State Highway 207.
 The highway's concurrency with SH 207 ends in Floydada, with US 62 beginning an overlap with U.S. Route 70.
 US 62 has a lengthy overlap with US 70 that lasts from Floydada to Paducah.
 In Paducah, US 62 begins an overlap with U.S. Route 83, with the two highways running through Childress.
 US 62 ends its overlap with US 83 just north of the Prairie Dog Town Fork Red River and exits the state into Oklahoma a few miles west of Hollis.

+History

+The section of US 62 in far west Texas, from El Paso to SH 54, was originally designated as SH 130.
+The highway was designated on January 18, 1928.
+In 1932, SH 130 was co-designated as part of US 62.
+The highway was extended to the New Mexico state line in 1936, replacing a portion of SH 54.
+The SH 130 designation was removed in 1939.
+US 180 was routed along this section of US 62 in 1943.